Germany: The Landtag of Saarland elects Tobias Hans as minister-president (40-11).

 Germany: Olaf Scholz resigns as first mayor of Hamburg, effective the end of the day.
-From March 14 Katharina Fegebank is acting, until the expected election of Peter Tschentscher to the post on March 28.
+From March 14 Katharina Fegebank is acting, until the election (71-45) of Peter Tschentscher to the post on March 28.

 Grenada: In parliamentary elections, the ruling New National Party wins 58.9% of the vote and all 15 seats and the National Democratic Congress 40.5%.
 Turnout is 73.7%.
 On March 25 the new cabinet is appointed and sworn in with Peter David as foreign minister, while Prime Minister Keith Mitchell keeps the national security, home affairs, and finance portfolios.

 Nepal: Bidhya Devi Bhandari is reelected as president by members of the national parliament (whose votes are weighted by the factor 79) and provincial assemblies (factor 48), receiving a vote of 39,275 against 11,730 for Kumari Laxmi Rai.

 United States: President Donald Trump names Mike Pompeo to replace Rex Tillerson as secretary of state.
 Gina Haspel is to replace Pompeo as CIA director.
 Tillerson leaves office March 31.

 Germany: The Bundestag reelects Angela Merkel as chancellor (364-315).
 She is then appointed by the president and sworn in; thereafter the new cabinet is appointed, including Heiko Maas as foreign minister, Olaf Scholz as finance minister, Horst Seehofer as interior minister, and Ursula von der Leyen remaining defense minister.